Observations from 35 Years Managing Money

 Jensen News & Insights

-Listen to the latest installment of the Jensen Summit Series, which features our investment experts providing in-depth analysis of key market trends and their potential impact on investment strategies.
+Listen to the Jensen Summit Series, which features our investment experts providing in-depth analysis of key market trends and their potential impact on investment strategies.

 The past 18 months presented a complex market landscape.
 While overall equity returns were strong, this performance was largely driven by a select group of megacap growth stocks.